waimea-dmneth/level-2-programming-assessment/docs/test-results.md

 ---

-## Player gains coins back into their coin stash and loses them and highscore is correct also shows winning and losing
+## Player gains coins back into their coin stash and loses them and highscore is correct. also shows winning and losing

 coin stash changes with every win/loss and highscore also changes